lwang031/Helpful-Linux-Commnad/README.md

 ## 4. Ctrl+U and Ctrl+Y

+Do you know that moment when you’re typing a long command.

+    cd 1/2/3/4/5/6/7....(# represents super long names "1 = safjslfjsaflfj")
-Do you know that moment when you’re typing a long command, and then suddenly realize you need to execute something else first?
-Especially when working over an SSH connection, when you can’t easily open a second terminal on the same machine, everyone hate this!
+and then suddenly realize you need to execute something else first (Oh, what's the next path...).
+Everyone hate this!
 Fortunately, there's a way to fix it.
-Ensure cursor is at the end of your current command `shortcut: Ctrl+E`, press `Ctrl+U` to get a clean line, type the other command you need to execute first, execute it, then press `Ctrl+Y` and voila!
+Ensure cursor is at the end of your current command `shortcut: Ctrl+E`, press `Ctrl+U` to get a clean line,

+    ^E (copy the current command)
+    ^U (clear the current command)
+    ls (check the direc you want)
+    ^Y (paste the older command)
+    $: cd 1/2/3/4/5/6/7.....
+(Yeah, the command is back) type the other command you need to execute first, execute it, then press `Ctrl+Y` and amazing!
 Your long command is back on the line.
 No mouse needed for copying, just quick hotkeys.
 Great tricks!!

 ## 5. A simple calculator

 Sometimes you need to do a calculation that is too much for your brain.
 When you’re working in a graphic environment, you might just fire up kcalc or gcalctool, but tools like that may not always be available or easy to find.
 Fortunately, you can do basic calculations within bash itself.
 For example:

     echo $((3*37+12)) # Outputs 123
     echo $((2**16-1)) # Two to the power of sixteen minus one; outputs 65535